booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/the-sermon-on-the-mount-focus-on-a-specific-teaching-from-the-sermon-on-the-mount/2024-06-03-the-sermon-on-the-mount-focus-on-a-specific-teaching-from-the-sermon-on-the-mount-33.md

 ---
 title: "The Forgiveness Lesson - Tom's Stories 33"
-date: 2024-06-03
+date: "2024-06-03"
 permalink: "stories/2024/June/the-sermon-on-the-mount-focus-on-a-specific-teaching-from-the-sermon-on-the-mount/"
-description: The story follows two estranged sisters, Sarah and Emily, who are reunited through a powerful sermon on forgiveness.
+description: "The story follows two estranged sisters, Sarah and Emily, who are reunited through a powerful sermon on forgiveness.
 After years of unresolved resentment, they embark on a journey of reconciliation, learning to let go of the past and embrace the future with love and understanding.
-The story explores the transformative power of forgiveness and the role of spiritual guidance in mending broken relationships.
+The story explores the transformative power of forgiveness and the role of spiritual guidance in mending broken relationships."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Forgiveness Lesson